jcorbin/measure/README.md

 So there's the time command, which gets you basic runtime and CPU, but:

 * its output isn't easily parsed
-* only measures time (not say memory usage)
+* the bash builtin measures time (not say memory usage) and..
+* the bash builtin obscures the coreutil, which can have its output modified to be more easily parsed but...
-* oh and its resolution sucks: "time ls" ... it took _zero seconds_? really?
+* all of their time resoulitions blow (floating point seconds...) "time ls" ... it took _zero seconds_? really?

 Oh and if you're running a non-trivial program, you might need to warm it up by running it once... or is it twice?
 How do you know?